Franklin Pierce University: History

 In 2007, the college gained university status and was renamed Franklin Pierce University.
 In 2008, the White House was torn down, and a new classroom building called Petrocelli Hall was built in its place.
 In 2009, James F. Birge became the university's fourth president.
 In 2012, the university welcomed 550 freshmen, the largest group in its 50-year history, as well as 56 transfer students and 10 part-time students, for a total of 616 new students.
 In the same year, the university completed $1 million in renovations to its dining hall as well as completed construction of the Dr. Arthur and Martha Pappas Health Science and Athletic Training Center to support its new Health Sciences program.

 Andrew Card began his tenure as the fifth president of Franklin Pierce University in December 2014.
 On August 28, 2015, President Card announced the demolition of the Ravencroft Theatre and Crestview Hall, two buildings which had been closed and vacant since 2003 and 2008 respectively.
 Although not officially announced, the university has plans to build a new science center to support its growing health and natural sciences division on the site of the demolished Crestview Hall.
 This new building would replace Marcucella Hall, which currently functions as the university's science center.
 The university completed the demolition of the Ravencroft Theatre in October 2015, and Crestview Hall was razed in June 2016.

 Following his relatively short tenure as president, Andrew Card announced his intent to step down from his post on August 1, 2016.
 With the Board of Trustees anticipating this transition due to Andrew Card's agreement to lead the institution for a limited duration, they named Kim Mooney, the institution's current provost and vice president for academic affairs, as the institution's sixth president.
 When Mooney began her tenure as president on August 1, 2016, she was the first alumna and woman to lead the institution.

-Dr. Kim Mooney was officially installed as the institution's sixth president on September 23, 2017, the same day as Family Day and Homecoming weekend.
+Kim Mooney was officially installed as the institution's sixth president on September 23, 2017, the same day as Family Day and Homecoming weekend.